-The Global Master of Arts Program (GMAP) program cost for the 2017-2018 academic year is $75,844.00 U.S. dollars.
-This fee includes full tuition, full room and board for the three residency sessions, a MacBook Air laptop and software, and all course books and educational materials.
-It does not include travel to and from the residency sites, visa fees, or Internet service provider costs during non-residential portions of the program.
+The Global Master of Arts Program (GMAP) program cost for the 2018-2019 academic year is $78,686.00* U.S. dollars.
+This fee includes tuition, accommodations and meals for the three residency sessions, a MacBook Air laptop and software, and all course books and educational materials.
+It does not include travel to and from the residency sites, visa fees, or internet service provider costs during non-residential portions of the program.

 Tuition and fees normally increase by 3 to 5 percent each academic year.
 Therefore, applicants to the Class of 2019-2020 should expect a similar increase to the program cost.

 The Tufts University refund policy is available here.

 The GMAP Committee on Admissions and Scholarships awards GMAP scholarships to qualified candidates based on a combination of merit and financial need to both U.S. citizens/permanent residents and non-U.S. citizens.
 Scholarship recipients are notified either at the time of admission or after the priority deadline for scholarship application consideration.
 We encourage all who think they might qualify for these competitive scholarships to fill out the application for scholarship aid at the time of applying for admission.

 Priority Deadlines for GMAP scholarship consideration*: